 The main reason you carry auto insurance is for protection against huge out-of-pocket costs due to an accident.
 However, the amount your insurance company will pay is determined by who is at fault and your liability limits.

-- At Fault – This definition is pretty straightforward.
-“At fault” describes the person (or persons) who were at fault for any accident.
+- At Fault- This definition is pretty straightforward.
+"At fault" describes the person (or persons) who were at fault for any accident.
 Typically, the individual found to be at fault (or their insurance company) will pay for the majority of damages to each vehicle.

-- Liability Limits – Although you may be covered by car insurance, your policy doesn’t include a blank check.
+- Liability Limits - Although you may be covered by car insurance, your policy doesn’t include a blank check.
 Each policy sets a limit on the amount of money it will pay for damages and injuries.
 These can vary from policy to policy (and from company to company).
-Most basic liability coverage is 25/50/25, which means that your insurance company will pay up to $25,000 per injured person, $50,000 per incident, and $25,000 for damaged property.
+The most basic liability coverage is 25/50/25, which means that your insurance company will pay up to $25,000 per injured person, $50,000 per incident, and $25,000 for damaged property.
 Of course, you can raise your limits, which will also raise your premiums.

 Types of Car Insurance Coverage

 Not all car insurance policies are created equal.
 While the terms of insurance vary by company, the terms of coverage may vary within the company, as well.
-Most car insurance companies provide at least 3 levels of coverage.
+Most car insurance companies provide at least 3levels of coverage.
 These are the most common.

-- Liability Insurance – Liability coverage is automobile insurance that covers property damage and injuries to another party that are result of an accident that was your fault.
+- Liability Insurance- Liability coverage is automobile insurance that covers property damage and injuries to another party that are the result of an accident that was your fault.
 Essentially, this is required in every state in one form or another.
 While most states specifically require you to obtain liability insurance, other states require drivers to show “proof of financial responsibility,” effectively making liability insurance required everywhere in the U.S.

 - Collision Coverage - With collision coverage, your vehicle is covered for damages due to a collision or overturning your vehicle.
 Depending on your policy, this coverage may be in effect even if you are driving a rental car or another person’s vehicle (with their permission, of course).